Modifying & Terminating Spousal Support

 Waiver in Premarital Agreement

-A waiver for spousal support at the dissolution of marriage is considered valid if the persons who executed it are considered intelligent, well-educated people and the document was executed with the advice of lawyers for both parties.
+A waiver for spousal support in a premarital agreement is considered valid if the persons who executed it are considered intelligent, well-educated people, and the document was executed with the advice of lawyers for both parties.